 Master of Professional Accounting

-The Master of Professional Accounting is a conversion taught master's qualification in Accounting, that provides graduates with the skills, knowledge, and competencies to be a highly effective accountant in both domestic and international organisations.
+The Master of Professional Accounting is a conversion taught master's qualification that provides graduates with the skills, knowledge, and competencies to be a highly effective accountant in both domestic and international organisations.
 Through applied research, students will gain an understanding of the theoretical considerations facing the Accounting profession while developing the confidence to challenge existing practices, and develop innovative new ways to solve issues in the field.

-The qualification will be aligned with professional accounting bodies in the industry (such as the Chartered Accountants of Australia and New Zealand, (CAANZ), Certified Practicing Accountants Australia (CPA Australia), and Association of Chartered Certified Accountants (ACCA), allowing graduates to gain provisional membership.
+The qualification is aligned with professional accounting bodies in the industry (such as the Chartered Accountants of Australia and New Zealand, (CAANZ), Certified Practicing Accountants Australia (CPA Australia), and Association of Chartered Certified Accountants (ACCA), allowing graduates to gain provisional membership.

 The Master of Professional Accounting (MPA) is also part of the Executive Development Programmes, providing opportunitues to pursue new career pathway options.
 Candidates with a background in any discipline may apply and no prior experience in Commerce or Accounting is required.

 The Master of Professional Accounting graduate

 - Demonstrates in-depth knowledge and understanding of current theoretical concepts, frameworks and industry practice within the fields of accounting and business.

 - Thinks logically, analytically and critically with respect to the academic literature and professional journals within the field of accounting and business.

-- Plans and carries out independent research that demonstrates critical awareness of academic and professional issues in the fields of accounting and business.
+- Plans and carries out independent research that demonstrates critical awareness of issues and challenges in the fields of accounting and business.

-- Synthesises academic and professional literature and effectively communicates this information and research findings, both orally and in written form, to a range of audiences.
+- Synthesises academic and professional information and effectively communicates findings to a range of audiences in different ways.

 Normally the minimum requirement is a three-year bachelor’s degree from a New Zealand university, or a qualification or combination of qualifications considered to be equivalent.
 If you gained your qualifications overseas, these will need to be assessed to make sure they are of an equivalent standard.